catamount-music/public-domain/mixing-process.md

 * Do not use any effects you don’t need.
 Keep it simple.
 * If you can’t fix the track with four or five adjustments, review the the performance, recording, or arrangement to fix it.
 * A reference song should be identified as a comparison to see if the mix hits the target.

+## More tips to incorporate

+Use the same color coding for tracks, i.e., green for drums, red for bass, etc.
+Use the same arrangement for tracks, i.e., drums at top groups and master at bottom “Print the rough cut” - bounce the track after the rough initial mix so you have a reference Don’t mix longer than four hours
+Have a vision for what the song should sound like
+Some things can’t be fixed by mixing or EQ, especially when you have two or more competing instruments.
+Sometimes it can only be addressed by changing the arrangement or other pre-mixing techniques

+Check phase of samples, potentially reverse polarity of signal to avoid phase cancelation

+Five click rule.
+If you have to do more than five clicks to fix something, there must be a better way to do it, either through a workflow optimization, arrangement or recording technique, etc.

+Don’t need to master to any specific loudness.

+Soloing channel slows you down.
+When you fix something solo’d, it doesn’t necessarily work with the rest of the tracks

+There are some cases where you do need better gear, better monitoring environment, etc. Understand the limitations of your equipment

+There’s no formula or exact step by step

+Create space: relationship between melody and bass is the essence of the song - above reverb Can have several reverbs

+* short reverb like office or room if the mic was really close to the mouth
+* Plate reverb (this is the one you want to hear, but doesn’t connote size of room)
+* Wash is ambiance for the whole track that illustrates size of room

+You may have to deliver multiple versions of the same song

+1. Whole song
+2. Drums and bass only
+3. Instrumental only (no vocals)
+4. And so on

+May need to provide unmastered stems
+If you fix things in the master, they won’t apply to the versions above, so check those groups during the mixing process.
+Do this by using groups, track stacking, and bus sends to combine common instruments into stems (all strings, all percussion, etc.).